-Of course, if that doesn't appeal, and you're merely looking for Android phones in general, then we've got a guide for the best Android phones too.
-This guide you're reading is for smartphones that were actually made by Google, not just running Google's software.
+If all that doesn't appeal, and you're merely looking for Android phones in general, then we've got a guide for the best Android phones too.
+The guide you're reading is for smartphones that were actually made by Google, not just running Google's software.